format_list_bulleted Topic Overview

 • Coordinate the purchase with their facilities manager who can utilize the university’s catalog options (Amazon Business and SmartMart Catalog Suppliers), which include suppliers that have been previously established through a competitive process and have tools to support responsible purchasing.
 If the furniture item is not available through catalog options, departments can purchase through a Non-Catalog Requisition.

 • Partner with their facilities managers to purchase non-toxic furniture and look for BIFMA and FSC as the most credible sustainability certifications.
-Cradle to Cradle, Post-Consumer Recycled Content, Indoor Air Quality Certified, Greenguard, EcoLabel, and Pre-Consumer Recycled Content are also valid certifications/labels but may have flaws.
-Avoid purchasing items with the Sustainable Forestry Initiative certification.
+Cradle to Cradle, Post-Consumer Recycled Content, Indoor Air Quality Certified, Greenguard, EcoLabel, and Pre-Consumer Recycled Content are also valid certifications/labels.

 Stanford University’s Ergonomics Program promotes employee health by limiting ergonomic risk factors.
 The program provides training, evaluations and product guidance to reduce risk.
 Employees are expected to complete the required and appropriate office ergonomic training and self-assessments to support ergonomic health whether working at a Stanford location or from their home or other location.